 First we’ll offer some background on brain injuries and on the co-occurring disorders associated with them.
 Then, we’ll review relevant studies on the secondary neurological damage caused by traumatic and non-traumatic brain injuries, along with the neuropharmacological effects of psychedelics.

 We’ll use our findings to better understand how psychedelics can influence the future of brain injury treatment.
-Before closing off, we’ll venture through several anecdotal reports received by Psychedelic Passage survey respondents who use psychedelic medicine to treat the effects of their stroke and/or TBI.
+Before closing off, we’ll venture through several anecdotal reports received by Psychedelic Passage survey respondents who use psychedelic medicine to treat the effects of their traumatic brain injury.

 Traumatic brain injuries (TBIs) are the result of a blow or jolt to the head, sometimes caused by a penetrating force that pierces the skull and brain tissue.
 Non-traumatic brain injuries (NTBI) can be caused by a multitude of reasons.
 One being oxygen deprivation resulting in ischemic stroke.

 TBIs vary in severity, ranging from mild injuries that only temporarily affect brain cells, to more extreme cases in which bruising or bleeding may occur in the brain.